Jimmy Nicholl

 James Michael Nicholl (born 28 December 1956) is a Northern Irish former professional footballer who played for several clubs, including Manchester United and Rangers.
 He was mainly a right-back but could also play in other defensive roles.
 Nicholl won a total of 73 international caps for Northern Ireland, scoring one goal.

 After retiring as a player, he moved into coaching and management.
 He enjoyed success as manager of Raith Rovers, winning the 1994–95 Scottish League Cup.
 In recent years he has worked as an assistant coach for several Scottish clubs, including Aberdeen, Kilmarnock, Hibernian, Falkirk, Rangers and Dundee.

 Early life

 Jimmy Nicholl was born in Hamilton, Ontario, Canada, to Northern Irish parents.
 His family moved back to Northern Ireland when he was 3.
 Nicholl grew up on the Rathcoole estate on the outskirts of Belfast.
-After he began his football career as an apprentice with Manchester United, the club arranged for Nicholl's family to relocate to England, to avoid the unrest caused by the Troubles in Northern Ireland.
+After he began his football career as an apprentice with Manchester United, the club arranged for Nicholl's family to relocate to England after they faced threats from loyalist paramilitaries.
+Manchester United at that time were perceived as a club with Irish Catholic sympathies, and the Nicholl family were ordered to leave Rathcoole if Jimmy signed for the club.